Greece: Offshore gas instead of green energy projects? – DW – 02/05/2025

 Preliminary estimates suggest that the gas deposits in the maritime area stretching from southwest of the Peloponnese to south of the island of Crete could be as big as those in Egypt's offshore Zohr gas field.

-A study conducted by the Institute of Energy for South-East Europe says that Greece's estimated commercially exploitable potential gas resources amount to 2–2.5 trillion cubic meters — enough to cover 15% of Europe's gas needs.
+A study conducted by the Institute of Energy for South-East Europe says that Greece's estimated commercially exploitable potential gas resources amount to 2 to 2.5 trillion cubic meters — enough to cover 15% of Europe's gas needs.

 A change in Greece's energy policy?